yohey-uemura/py_ppXAFS_NW14A/README.md

 * pyside
 If you install python2 from anaconda, you only install natsort and pyside.

+If you use the script in windows, the appearance of the script would look weird...

 This was written for my own use.
 If you have problems, please let me know(yohei.uemura@gmail.com)